v1mkss/NixDots/README.md

 # 🚀 NixOS Config

-My minimal NixOS setup with Flakes and Home Manager for efficient development.
+My minimal NixOS setup with Flakes and Home Manager for efficient development and everyday use.

 ## ⚙️ Core Features